 - Strain off the rinse water and begin your infusion.

 Another rare gem in the exotic tea department, this organic green tea produced off the Korean peninsula, on the island of Jeju, has made its way through our selection and has already established itself as one of our best value for money.

-Aged tea made from the leaves trees over 100 years old in the Guo Gan region of Myanmar a region inhabited by minorities of Chinese origin.
+An aged tea made from the leaves of trees of up to 100 years old in the Guo Gan region of Myanmar.
+An area inhabited by minorities of Chinese origin.

-This loose leaf Shou Pu er consists of medium-sized leaves from ecological plantations at 1600m in the Lincang region (China) was produced following international organic certification standards.
+This loose-leaf Shou Pu er consists of medium-sized leaves from ecological plantations at 1600m in the Lincang region (China).
+It was produced following international organic certification standards.